extension-js/extension.js/README.md

 <!-- **Create cross-browser extensions with no build configuration.** -->

-> Create cross-browser extensions with no build configuration.
+> Plug-and-play, zero-config, cross-browser extension development tool.

 - [Create A New Extension](#create-a-new-extension) — How to create a new extension.
 - [Get Started Immediately](#get-started-immediately) — Get work done in no time.